r-world-devs/GitStats/tests/testthat/_snaps/07-GitStats.md

     !
 Use either `with_code` of `with_files` parameter.
     i If you want to search for [shiny] code in given files - use `in_files` parameter together with `with_code` instead.

+# get_repos works properly and for the second time uses cache

+    Code
+      repos_table <- test_gitstats$get_repos()
+    Message
+      !
+Retrieving repositories from the GitStats storage. i If you wish to pull the data from API once more, set `cache` parameter to `FALSE`.

 # subgroups are cleanly printed in GitStats

     Code